BruceWangTRT/checkGitOut/c_01_three_trees.rst

 4. :code:`git status` shows the file names, :code:`git diff --cached` shows the actual modifications
 5. :code:`git status` tells you that a *rebase is in progress* together with branch information and conflicts.
 Also, if configured, your prompt will show you something like :code:`(git)-[branch-name|rebase]`
 6. :code:`git status` tells you that you have *unmerged paths* .
 Also, if configured, your prompt will show you something like :code:`(git)-[branch-name|merge]`
 7. :code:`git status` tells you the difference between your local branch and remote branch if tracking one (shown in commits).
 It says nothing if not tracking any remote branch.
+Alternatively, you can do :code:`git checkout`.

    7.1 :code:`git status` tells you that already
 8. :code:`git stash list` shows all the stash entries.